Anny Duperey: Personal life

 Her younger sister Patricia died in 2009 of a heart problem.
-She lived with actor Bernard Giraudeau for eighteen years, they had two children, Gael in 1982 and Sara in 1985.
-They separated in 1991, and Duperay married Cris Campion in 1993, but they also separated after some ten years.
+She lived with actor Bernard Giraudeau for fifteen years, they had two children, Gael in 1982 and Sara in 1985.
+They separated in 1991, and Duperey married Cris Campion in 1993, but they also separated after some ten years.
 She has called Giraudeau “the man of my life” and Campion “the love of my life”.
 She is the grandmother of four: Mona (2011) and Bonnie (2016), daughters of Sara, and Romy (2015) and Susanne (2018), daughters of Gael.

 Charity Work

 A social activist, Anny Duperey has volunteered for causes such as the international child welfare organisation SOS Children's Villages and SOS-PAPA an international organization to help ensure children of divorce have full participation by both parents.